Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Introduction

-We report the following key findings.
-Though almost all participants use YouTube, videos from alternative and extremist channels are overwhelmingly watched by a small minority of people with high levels of gender and racial resentment.
-Even within this group, total viewership is concentrated among a few superconsumers who watch YouTube at high volumes.
-Viewers often reach these videos via external links and/or are subscribers to the channels in question.
-By contrast, we rarely observe recommendations to alternative or extremist channel videos being shown to, or followed by, non-subscribers.
+We report two key findings.
+First, we replicate findings from \citet{hosseinmardi2020evaluating} concerning the overall size of the audience for alternative and extreme content and enhance their validity by examining participant's attitudinal variables.
+Though almost all participants use YouTube, videos from alternative and extremist channels are overwhelmingly watched by a small minority of participants with high levels of gender and racial resentment.
+Within this group, total viewership is heavily concentrated among a few individuals, a common finding among studies examining potentially harmful online content \cite{robertson2022uncommon}.
+Like prior work~\cite{hosseinmardi2020evaluating}, we observe that viewers often reach these videos via external links (e.g., from other social media platforms).
+Additionally, we find that viewers are often subscribers to the channels in question.
+These findings relative to existing work demonstrate the robustness of our study.
+They also highlight that YouTube remains a key hosting provider for alternative and extremist channels, which reinforces concerns about lax content moderation on the platform~\cite{locatelli-2022-ht} and enables these content creators to continue profiting from their audience~\cite{ballard-2022-www,factcheckers-2022-poynter}.

-We thus find little support in post-2019 data for prevailing narratives that YouTube's algorithmic recommendations send unsuspecting members of the public down ``rabbit holes'' of extremism.
-The greater threat, our results suggest, is the way that social media platforms and the affordances they offer enable audiences of resentful people to easily and repeatedly access potentially harmful content.